Automations

 Lead magnet delivery

-Automatically send a resource when someone subscribes through a specific link or form.
+Send a freebie when someone signs up via a specific Magic Link or form.

 Re-engagement

-Reach out to subscribers who haven't opened recently.
+Reach out to subscribers who haven't opened recently — or who have entered a "Lost Connection" segment.

 Creating an automation